soxueren/atsd/api/data/README.md

 You can use any programming language that lets you issue HTTP requests and parse JSON-based responses.

+## Request Methods

 The API uses `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` methods to read and write data.

-The `PATCH` method is typically used to delete records based on condition specified in payload, since `DELETE` method doesn't allow payload.
+The `PATCH` method is typically used to delete records based on a condition specified in payload, because payload is not allowed in the `DELETE` method.

 ## Response Codes